nzottmann/arduino-CAN/API.md

 ```
  * `frequency` - new SPI frequency to use, defaults to `10E6`

 This call is optional and only needs to be used if you need to change the default SPI frequency used.
-Some logic level converters cannot support high speeds such as 10 MHz, so a lower SPI frequency can be selected with `CAN.setSPIFrequency(frequency)`.

 ### Set Clock Frequency